mcnuttandrew/color-buddy/README.md

 - [ ] add color analysis
 - [ ] higher card. vis examples
 - [ ] order as diverging
+- [ ] Show select on eval
+- [ ] Color correction
 - [ ] Responsiveness
+- [ ] Distribute radially
+- [ ] Step needs to be adapted to small spaces
+- [ ] Rearrange some of the colors in the color area eg make rg on xy and b on z etc
+- [ ] "opposing color" to "Convert selection to opposing"
+- [ ] Insert color theory options, eg insert opposing, inserting analogous color, etc, mine from the adobe picker
-- [ ] Rest of basic geometry manipulations: flip (horizontal, vertical), scale
+- [ ] NTH: Rest of basic geometry manipulations: flip (horizontal, vertical), scale
 - [ ] Meta: figure out all the other features in maureen's setup
+- [ ] Minor: make axis numbers not too big
+- [ ] Make clicking and moving points smoother
+- [ ] Copy/paste
+- [ ] Examples held as assets somewhere that are downloaded rather than components (for consistency)
 - [x] Plot operate over other color spaces
 - [x] make old pals searchable
 - [x] make charts be end user manipulable